mixmix/mixmix.github.io/content/post/relationship-retros/index.md

 **Time** -- 60? min

 > **Notes** -- We keep notes of "actions" (agreed things someone is gonna do, or
-> changes in role/ process) in a shared Signal.
+> changes in role/ process) in a shared Signal chat.
 We check the time and energy
 > before launching into another topic -- sometimes changing the priorities to
-> fit what's emerged is needed
+> fit what's emerged as needed

 ### 5. Appreciation